Elementary embeddings in torsion-free hyperbolic groups: Elementary embeddings in hyperbolic groups

+Note that the definition of hyperbolic towers coincides exactly with that given in Sela's work, where they are called "non-elementary hyperbolic $\omega$-residually free towers" (see the paragraph before Proposition 6 in \cite{Sel6}, and Definition 6.1 of \cite{Sel1} for the definition of $\omega$-residually free towers).

+In fact, non-elementary hyperbolic $\omega$-residually free towers should also be replaced by {\bf extended} hyperbolic towers for Proposition 6 of \cite{Sel6} to hold : a group $G$ that is elementary equivalent to a non abelian free group will only admit the structure of an {\bf extended} hyperbolic tower over the trivial subgroup.
+This is because Proposition \ref{Retraction} is an intermediate step in the proof of Proposition 6 of \cite{Sel6}, and that there Sela also overlooked the possibility of extended hyperbolic floors.
+According to Sela, the converse of this modified result also holds, namely any extended hyperbolic tower over the trivial subgroup is elementary equivalent to the free group $\F_2$ \cite{SelaPrivate}.

-\begin{rmk} If $G_1$ and $G_2$ are hyperbolic towers over subgroups $H_1$ and $H_2$, then $G_1*G_2$ is a hyperbolic tower over $H_1 * H_2$.
-If $G$ is a hyperbolic tower over a subgroup $G'$, and $G'$ is a hyperbolic tower over a subgroup $H$, then $G$ is a hyperbolic tower over $H$. \end{rmk}
+\begin{rmk} If $G_1$ and $G_2$ are (extended) hyperbolic towers over subgroups $H_1$ and $H_2$, then $G_1*G_2$ is an (extended) hyperbolic tower over $H_1 * H_2$.
+If $G$ is an (extended) hyperbolic tower over a subgroup $G'$, and $G'$ is an (extended) hyperbolic tower over a subgroup $H$, then $G$ is an (extended) hyperbolic tower over $H$.
+If $H * G_1$ and $H * G_2$ are (extended) hyperbolic towers over $H$, then $H* G_1*G_2$ is a hyperbolic tower over $H$. \end{rmk}

 Recall that our main result, Theorem \ref{MainResult}, says that if $G$ is a torsion-free hyperbolic group, and $H$ is an elementary subgroup of $G$, then $G$ is a hyperbolic tower based on $H$.